Exploring the Alphabet of English Idioms: A Journey through ‘N’

 Justifications:

 This is an idiom because it figuratively refers to an event or action that marks the end or death of something, usually a project or idea.
-The phrase uses "nail" and "coffin" metaphorically, where the literal meaning does not apply directly to the finality of a situation.
+The idiom uses "nail" and "coffin" metaphorically, where the literal meaning does not apply directly to the finality of a situation.

 Origin: